 Add avocados and almonds to your diet for the healthy monounsaturated fats.
 For healthy proteins, eat eggs and quinoa.
 Get your antioxidants from green tea, blueberries, apples, spinach, and colorful bell peppers.
 Yogurt gives the probiotic punch to keep your gut bacteria healthy and your immune system strong.
 All these foods also contain essential minerals.

-The majority of foods that the many people are eating are dense with ingredients that are helping to create poor health or foods that are processed in such a way that is helping (a big helping) your health take a downward spiral if consistently eaten.
+The majority of foods that many people are eating are dense with ingredients that help create poor health.
+Or are foods that are processed in such a way that helps (a big helping) your health take a downward spiral if consistently eaten.
 These foods should really come with a warning label!

 Foods you should eat everyday must be packed with nutrients like vitamins, minerals, antioxidants, phytochemicals, enzymes are powerful in terms of creating optimal health and it is these types of foods that will take you to living a vibrant quality life full of energy and lack of symptoms, illness and disease – optimal health.
 Here are 10 foods you should eat every day, and some of them make for the healthiest breakfast options too.